UKCloud/documentation/articles/openshift/oshift-ref-trial.md

 ## Introduction to UKCloud for OpenShift trials

-OpenShift provides platform-as-a-service, which means that you don't need to worry about the underlying hardware or operating system.
+OpenShift provides a platform-as-a-service, which means that you don't need to worry about the underlying hardware or operating system.
 Instead, you can focus on developing, deploying, scaling and monitoring your applications in OpenShift, maximising your return on investment in terms of money and time.

 With UKCloud for OpenShift, you have administrator access to your cluster, giving you the control you need to create, deploy and administer your environment as you see fit.